- Fashion and Beauty

 Of course, men can use any skin care product that women use.
 However, given that men's skin differs from that of women, difference in the skin care products is important.
 Many companies have realized this and have now taken the steps to create products that really suit men's skin better.
 Such products are often less creamy which is preferred by men, and maybe a more musky scent.
 Here are some of these products:

-1. Facial Cleansers
+1. Facial Cleansers and Mask

 These products are generally used for facial skin that is exposed to dust and dirt perhaps from a long days work.
 Specialists have confirmed that using these products can greatly reduce the risk of developing acne and other pimple related conditions in the skin.
 Facial cleansers can be used at any time in the day, depending on the number of times the individual wants to clean his face.